16 mm film: Color fading of old film and color recovery

 Over time, the cyan, magenta and yellow dyes that form the image in color 16 mm film inevitably fade.
 The rate of deterioration depends on storage conditions and the film type.
 In the case of Kodachrome amateur and documentary films and Technicolor IB (imbibition process) color prints, the dyes are so stable and the deterioration so slow that even prints now over 70 years old typically show no obvious problems.

-Unfortunately, dyes in the far more common Eastmancolor print film and similar products from other manufacturers are notoriously unstable.
+Dyes in the far more common Eastmancolor print film and similar products from other manufacturers are notoriously unstable.
 Prior to the introduction of a longer-lasting "low fade" type in 1979, Eastmancolor prints routinely suffered from easily seen color shift and fading within ten years.
 The dyes degrade at different rates, with magenta being the longest-lasting, eventually resulting in a pale reddish image with little if any other color discernible.

 In the process of digitizing old color films, even badly faded source material can sometimes be restored to full color through digital techniques that amplify the faded dye colors.
 A digital intermediate scanned from the original negative (if it was processed and stored correctly) can often fully restore colors.